Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 ```

 4. Wait for Installation to Complete
 Go for a long coffee or tea break.
+Or better yet, take read the latest [SAP blog post](https://community.sap.com/t5/enterprise-resource-planning-blogs-by-sap/s-4hana-2022-fps1-fully-activated-appliance-standard-installation/ba-p/13547947).
 The installation process typically takes around 4 hours to complete from start to finish.

 5. Access the SAP S/4HANA system
 Once the installation is complete, access the SAP S/4HANA system and have fun!